salvatorefiore66/Linked-lists/README.md

 # Linked-list Obj

 Very straightforward to use and extend.
 Instantiate a new class LinkedListObj passing by argument a key for this new list.
 Each list node can handle a child which is fundamentally a pointer to an object the class should manage.
 Children can also be put in a stack for further manipulation.
-The class LinkedListObj includes a method for stack through the class Stack documented in stack.php.
+The class LinkedListObj includes a method for stacking through the class Stack documented in stack.php.
 Follow various methods examples.

     include 'linkedlistobj.php';